romcal/romcal/README.md

 ## Overriding dates <a name="overridingDates"></a>

-Romcal has been designed with extensibility in mind to cater for unique scenarios that are common in the liturgical calendar.
+romcal has been designed with extensibility in mind to cater for unique scenarios that are common in the liturgical calendar.

 ### Overriding a date by its calendar source <a name="overridingBySource"></a>